onyx-platform/onyx/doc/user-guide/triggers.md

 ### Trigger Types

 Onyx ships a number of trigger implementations that can be used out of the box.
+Each trigger fires in response to a particular stimulous.
+All triggers implemented in Onyx core fire at task completion.
 We outline each here and show an example of each in action.

 #### `:timer`